 - It is very important that your child is on the College site before 8.40am

-- Students arriving after this time will be marked as late and given a demerit
+- Students arriving after this time without an acceptable reason/parent note will be marked as late and spend two teaching hours in reset

 - If you are aware your child is going to be late please telephone Absence Line – 01752 891777 (24hr answer machine)